 - You're planning to deliver more of your work remotely, but still want a space and community to be your 'home away from home'

 ...we've created options to suit you.
-Please contact Saffron if you'd like to explore the different working arrangements that are available.
+Please contact Daisy if you'd like to explore the different working arrangements that are available.